The 2D animation industry is transforming before our eyes.

 With these three factors intersecting, it’s good to see 2D is here to stay.
 So if you’ve been on the fence for a while, here’s your chance to pursue your dream career!

 Want to learn 2D Animation from an industry professional?

 The future of 2D Animation is promising!
-CG Spectrum runs a 2D Animation Diploma that equips you with the job skills needed to work in a studio or as a freelancer.
-You'll be personally taught by amazing industry mentors who worked for Disney, DreamWorks and Netflix on shows like Pocahontas, Tarzan, Hunchback of Notre Dame and F is for Family.
-Enroll today and get your career off to a great start!Learn 2D Animation From Industry Pros
+CG Spectrum's 2D Animation Diploma equips you with the job skills needed to work in a studio or as a freelancer.
+You'll be personally taught by industry mentors who worked for Disney, DreamWorks and Netflix.
+Enroll today and get your career off to a great start!2D Animation Course